POLYTALON/climbing-gym-app/README.md

 The backend is build with [Firebase](https://firebase.google.com/), as it provides an easy Flutter integration.

 We test and deploy our code using automated [GitHub Actions](https://github.com/POLYTALON/climbing-gym-app/actions) that ran on different points during the development process.
+Our GitHub Actions include automatic testing of builds for iOS and Android and deployment for our Web-App.

 ## Development Team